Please note that this summary was posted more than 5 years ago. More recent research findings may have been published.

 NICE.
 Mechanical clot retrieval for treating acute ischaemic stroke.
 IPG458.
 London: National Institute for Health and Care Excellence; 2013.

-Pragmatic Ischaemic Stroke Thrombectomy Evaluation (PISTE): protocol and criteria [internet].
+Endovascular therapy for acute ischaemic stroke: the Pragmatic Ischaemic Stroke Thrombectomy Evaluation (PISTE) randomised, controlled trial.
 University of Glasgow.

 Stroke Association.
 State of the nation - stroke statistics January 2015.
 London: Stroke Association; 2015.